alessandrolamberti/alessandrolamberti/README.md

-I'm a Data Scientist (weird to say out loud but here I am).
+I'm a Machine Learning engineer (weird to say out loud but here I am).
 I'm passionate about Computer Vision.

 In my free time, I try to learn new things here and there.